bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 All non-normal completions are called as abrupt completions.
 They are handled specially inside the algorithm.
 ⭐️ For ex - when you use a return statement deep within a function, all inner constructs stop their algorithm immediately and forward the same completion record to their parent.
 This happens till it hits the parent function.
 Now, a function knows how to "handle" a return completion - so instead of forwarding it again, it returns a normal completion with the same value.
 So, different types of abrupt completions have their own handlers.
-If a construct can't handle a particular type of abrupt completion, it stops itself and allows the abrupt completion to bubble up.
-For ex., functions don't know how to handle "throw" completions - so if an error happens within a function, it bubbles up till the closest `try/catch` statement.
-Now the handler can decide to stop the bubbling and return a normal completion record.
+If a construct can't handle a particular type of abrupt completion, it stops itself and returns the abrupt completion to allow it to bubble up.
+For ex, functions don't know how to handle "throw" completions - so if an error happens within a function, it bubbles up past the function till the closest `try/catch` statement.
+The handler can decide to stop the bubbling and return a normal completion record.
 Interestingly, there are some conditional handlers which will only "sometimes" stop the bubbling.
 Let's talk about that next.

 ### How does `break label;` work?